 Student, Wainuiomata High School

-We also run a couple of other programmes - please click on the hyperlinks to learn more about them:
+We also run other programmes supporting young people with specific needs - please click on the hyperlinks to learn more about them:

 Oho Ake and Supporting Young People with a Disability are programmes that can be provided within school hours, where as Fusion and Shift are wider programmes run outside school time.